h1

 Here is a very rough sketch of the idea:

 motivation: aspiring polyglots face the huge challenge of massive vocabulary acquisition.
-Even in closely related langauges, it is easy to miss cognates because of sound changes and different orthographies.
-I have found that using etymological information from dictionary lookups has boosted my recall for learning from a single language — but I conjecture that this boost will carry over to other languages of interest if the dictionary would provide related words in every language of interest when they exist.
+Even in closely related languages, it is easy to miss cognates because of sound changes and different orthographies.
+I have found that using etymological information from dictionary look-ups has boosted my recall for learning from a single language — but I conjecture that this boost will carry over to other languages of interest if the dictionary would provide related words in every language of interest when they exist.
 However, in present form, this procedure requires searching through possibly 12 different books!
 I believe an electronic version would be a huge boon to the modern polyglot community.

 Syllables of Mandarin Chinese